 Often times a vendor will send leads to their partners either as a one-off via email or during a conversation, or in bulk through a spreadsheet.
 Both provide immediate distribution to the partner however they lack one thing; the ability to report on what was sent.
 By not having one central system with the ability to accurately report what was sent and to whom, you will not be able to accurately measure the results of the leads, manage channel conflict (in case you resend the same lead to another partner) or track the effectiveness of partners on their ability to close leads in general.

 As a vendor, look for a lead management system that encourages the partner to login to the system for the full lead information.
-By sending the partner complete lead details in an email you are removing any incentive for the partner to act in a way that can be measured.
+Sending the partner complete lead details in an email removes any incentive for the partner to act in a way that can be measured.
 By requiring the partner to login to the system, they are forced to take a trackable action to access the lead.
 In addition, the vendor is able to build on that behavior by making it easy for the partner to utilize the system to also update their progress on existing leads.
 In addition, if the lead turns into an opportunity, the partner should be able to quickly convert the lead to a deal registration within the system, providing a closed loop process for both partner and vendor.